Kettariec/one_time_secret_drf/README.md

 <h2 align="center">One-time note service</h2>

-Service of one-time secret notes like a onetimesecret.com
+#### Service of one-time secret notes like a onetimesecret.com
+#### Write a secret, determine the lifetime of the secret and receive a one-time key.
+When the secret's lifetime expires or is read, the secret is deleted.
+All secrets are stored in encrypted form and no one has access to them!

 <!-- USAGE EXAMPLES -->